asciinema/asciinema/CONTRIBUTING.md

 - Match the style and conventions of the surrounding code, and run the repository's formatter before submitting.
 - Make sure the test suite passes, and add tests covering new behavior.
+- Understand every change you submit.
+You should be able to explain what it does, how it interacts with the rest of the project, and answer review questions yourself.
 - Write the description yourself, in your own words: what the change does, why, and how you tested it.
+The same goes for discussion threads and review replies.

 We care about the long-term shape of the codebase, so reviews can be picky about naming, structure and consistency, even when a change already works.